solidoss/solidframe/libraries/frame/ipc/README.md

 We want to be able to use Secure TCP connections as transport layer.

-### Support for SOCKS5
+### Support for SOCKS5 and alike

-We want to add support for implementations of SOCKS5 and similar protocols.

-There are two options:
-	* Built-in support for SOCKS5
-	* Generic support for protocols similar to SOCKS5
+Connections can be started in Raw mode, which means that sending and receiving data on the corresponding socket is controlled from the outside of connection through specific events.

-For implementing SOCKS5 support we need:
+Implementing SOCKS5 support also needs:
 	* Resolve function should return the IPs of the SOCKS5 servers
 	* Connections should be able to receive and send raw data before startTLS and before Activate.